BahaKh-IO/scratch-built-cell-predictor/README.md

-Here is a complete, clean, and professional **README.md** file for your project.
-You can copy and paste this directly into your GitHub repository or project folder.

----

 # Fine Needle Aspirate (FNA) Cell Geometry Predictor

 A pure, from-scratch Python implementation of a Linear Regression model designed to analyze breast mass tumor cell morphology.
 Without relying on any machine learning frameworks like `scikit-learn`, this project uncovers structural patterns in oncology data using basic statistical mathematics.